Donate Now

 Livelihood model creates a better future for children with disability

-Participating in the project, Hung and his wife also have more opportunities to share with families of people with disability about the benefits and supports for people with disability.
-Hao’s family learned how to guide their children to keep personal hygiene and carry out daily activities such as brushing teeth, combing hair, and getting dressed.
+Participating in the project, Hung and his wife also have more opportunities to share with families of people with disability about supports for people with disability.
+They also learned how to guide their children to perform daily activities on their own such as brushing teeth, combing hair, and getting dressed.
 “Hao now listens to her parents.
-She knows how to brush teeth, get dressed, and comb hair all by herself.”
+She knows how to brush teeth, get dressed, and comb hair all by herself”, Hung said.

 Stories from our program areas